Jkamin0/ETL-Project/README.md

-# Independent Study Project Ideas

-My project proposal is to construct a ETL pipeline that pulls from an API data source.
-Below I have two sources as potential data candidates but both would use the proposed ETL pipeline.
+# Game Popularity Trend Pipeline

 ![PipelineImage](/Design/pipeline.png)

-## Game Popularity Trend Pipeline
+## Project Overview

 This ETL pipeline collects and processes data related to video game popularity on Steam.
 The primary data sources are: